This article was originally published in AQUILA’s 4Q 2019 Austin Office Market Report.

 - Keeping Austin Weird vs. Letting Austin Grow

-There are, of course, other areas of concern pertaining to Austin’s economy, social policies and business environment, but we will leave those to the economists.
+There are, of course, other areas of concern pertaining to Austin’s economy, social policies, and business environment, but we will leave those to the economists.

 1. Transportation Infrastructure

-There’s no getting around it; traffic in Austin is not the best, and it’s only going to get worse for the near future.
+There’s no getting around it; traffic in Austin is not the best, and it’s only going to get worse in the near future.
 Like other cities that have experienced similar growth over relatively short periods of time, Austin’s existing road infrastructure was simply not designed to handle the current number of people on the road.
 Public transportation options are also not robust enough in their current state to alleviate the excess strain on our road network.

 Construction on US-183 South, for instance, is underway and anticipated to be completed in 2020.
 The project, estimated to cost $743 million, is expected to provide an alternative north/south corridor to IH-35 and Mopac that will open up access to East Austin.
 The new road will feature tolled and non-tolled sections, as well as bike lanes and sidewalks.1

 Improvements for US-183 North near Cedar Park are also in the works, with construction anticipated to begin in 2021.
-While additional lanes may not completely solve the traffic issues on either of these corridors that we see during rush hour, it is a positive step towards increasing our infrastructure’s capacity that will undoubtedly be needed in the future.
+While additional lanes may not completely solve the traffic issues on either of these corridors that we see during rush hour, it is a positive step towards increasing our infrastructure’s capacity which will undoubtedly be needed in the future.